simoncozens/fonts-and-layout/features.md

 when we have an "A" and a "B", the advance width of the "A" is only 530 units.
 In other words, the "B" is positioned 50 units left of where it would normally be placed; the "A" has, effectively, got 50 units narrower.
 In other other words, our kern worked.

 We didn't need to tell HarfBuzz to do any kerning - the `kern` feature is on by default.
-We can explicitly turn it off by passing the `--features` option to `hb-shape`:
+We can explicitly turn it off by passing the `--features` option to `hb-shape`. `-<feature name>` turns off a feature and `+<feature name>` turns it on:

     $ hb-shape --features="-kern" TTXTest-Regular.otf 'AB'
     [A=0+580|B=1+618]

+As you see in this case, the advance width of the "A" is back to 580 units, because the kerning is not being applied here.

 ### Glyph classes